Router¶

 handler(request, exc) -> response

-and may be be either standard functions, or async functions. - include_in_schema - Boolean if this ChildEsmerald should be included in the schema.
+and may be be either standard functions, or async functions. - include_in_schema - Boolean if this ChildEsmerald should be included in the OpenAPI Schema.

 - deprecated - Boolean if this ChildEsmerald should be marked as deprecated.